 RustOS: A Microkernel Built in Rust

 RustOS is designed as a simplistic operating system for the x86_64 architecture for educational purposes.
 It is built from the ground up in Rust and avoids the standard library (no_std) to interface directly with x86_64 hardware.
 It uses the Limine bootloader and supports basic features such as preemptive multitasking, memory management, and a custom FAT32 filesystem driver.
+The ultimate goal of the project was to run DOOM and QUAKE natively on the OS, which was successfully achieved.

 Technical Stack